FeeFighters/samurai-client-ruby/README.markdown

 ### Purchases and Authorizations

-When you want to start to process a new purchase or authorization on a payment method, Samurai needs to know which of your gateways you want to use.
-You can initiate a purchase (if your gateway supports it) or an authorization against a gateway by:
+When you want to start to process a new purchase or authorization on a payment method, Samurai needs to know which of your processors you want to use.
+You can initiate a purchase (if your processor supports it) or an authorization against a processor by:

-    gateway = Samurai::Gateway.the_gateway # if you set Samurai.options[:gateway_token]
+    processor = Samurai::Processor.the_processor # if you set Samurai.options[:processor_token]
-    gateway = Samurai::Gateway.find('a_gateway_token') # if you have multiple gateways
+    processor = Samurai::Processor.find('a_processor_token') # if you have multiple processors
-    purchase = gateway.purchase(payment_method_token, amount, options)
+    purchase = processor.purchase(payment_method_token, amount, options)
     purchase_reference_id = purchase.reference_id # save this value, you can find the transaction with it later

 An authorization is created the same way:

-    authorization = gateway.authorize(payment_method_token, amount, options)
+    authorization = processor.authorize(payment_method_token, amount, options)
     authorization_reference_id = authorization.reference_id # save this value, you can find the transaction with it later

 You can specify options for either transaction type.
 Options is a hash that may contain: